ErikVerheul/OneBacklog/README.md

 NOT IN MVP: <b>Pbi's of kind Defects:</b><br />
 Note: When a defect is found before a Pbi is set to done a task is created for its resolution.<br />
 When a defect is found after a Pbi is set to done a defect Pbi is created with an estimated effort.
-Note that this effort was not accounted for when the Pbi was estimated.
+Note that this effort was not accounted for when the pbi was estimated.
 This effort is considered as a measure of lack of quality in the refinement or the realization.

 <b>Backlog refinement:</b>
 - the preferred order for refinement is by feature.
 The tool supports a feature view of the backlog